NEWS

 AI or not AI?

-“Some of my old friends and design colleagues often reach out to me expressing concerns about the works and projects generated with an AI-generated text-to-image.
+“Some of my old friends and design colleagues often reach out to me expressing concerns about the works and projects generated with AI-generated text-to-image.
 In a recent round table discussion organised by Neil Leach of Digital Futures World, I would like to share with you some brief thoughts” Ross stated.

-“I have personally always engaged with the latest technologies throughout my career and this AI age to me feels very much like early computational modelling or 3Dprinting when 20 years ago I was one of the very first using those to experiment and create new aesthetics against concerns of the more conservative and analogue creatives.
+“I have personally always engaged with the latest technologies throughout my career, and this AI age to me feels very much like early computational modelling or 3Dprinting when 20 years ago I was one of the very first using those to experiment and create new aesthetics against concerns of the more conservative and analogue creatives.
 At the moment I’m not too concerned about showing new AI visuals among my real pieces as it shows how contemporary and forward-thinking my approach has kind of always been.
 It’s true that now everyone can use AI and make beautiful imagery but not everyone has a background story to justify it or give it a provenance.
 This is a substantial difference and no matter how you work with the technology, it’s important to stay within the realm of subjects that you are genuinely passionate about.
 In my case: transportation, architecture, space travelling, science, biology, nature, design and art.
-Therefore, I find it quite exciting to be able to imagine and explore new territories with such level of visual complexity and relatively fast resolution.”
+Therefore, I find it quite exciting to be able to imagine and explore new territories with such a level of visual complexity and relatively fast resolution.”

 AISALONE

-/ Concepts generated with SDXLBeta.
+Concepts generated with SDXLBeta

-Photos © Moss & Fog Studio
+PHOTOS / AI-generated cars / Photos © cortesy of Moss & Fog Studio

 CARS